h2oai/datatable/docs/api/frame/cbind.rst

     ----------
     frames: Frame | List[Frame] | None
         The list/tuple/sequence/generator expression of Frames to append to the current frame.
-The list may also contain `None` values, which will be simply skipped.
+It may also contain `None` values, which will be simply skipped.

     force: bool
-        If True, allows Frames to be appended even if they have unequal number of rows.
+        If `True`, allows Frames to be appended even if they have unequal number of rows.
 The resulting Frame will have number of rows equal to the largest among all Frames.
 Those Frames which have less than the largest number of rows, will be padded with NAs (with the